stanfordnmbl/osim-rl/README.md

 In this example, muscles are activated randomly (red indicates an active muscle and blue an inactive muscle).
 Clearly with this technique we won't go too far.

-Your goal is to construct a controller, i.e. a function from the state space (current positions, velocities and accelerations of joints) to action space (muscle excitations), to go as far as possible in limited time.
+Your goal is to construct a controller, i.e. a function from the state space (current positions, velocities and accelerations of joints) to action space (muscle excitations), that will enable to model to travel as far as possible in a fixed amount of time.
 Suppose you trained a neural network mapping observations (the current state of the model) to actions (muscle excitations), i.e. you have a function `action = my_controller(observation)`, then
 ```python
 # ...
 total_reward = 0.0